Ben Heppner

 Thomas Bernard Heppner CC (born January 14, 1956) is a Canadian tenor and broadcaster, now retired from singing, who specialized in opera and other classical works for voice.
+He was widely regarded as the foremost Wagner tenor of his era.

 Early life and career

-Heppner, of Mennonite descent, was born in Murrayville, British Columbia, and lived in Dawson Creek, British Columbia.
-He began his musical studies at the University of British Columbia and first attracted national attention when he won the CBC Talent Festival in 1979.
+Heppner, was born in Murrayville, British Columbia, and lived in Dawson Creek, British Columbia.
+His family were Mennonites.